The Five Types of Creative You Probably Didn’t Know Existed

 Your hobbies are numerous, diverse, and constantly changing.
 Far from athletic, somewhat clumsy, in fact, you prefer group activities and mind games.
 You enjoy science fiction and your musical tastes run to the unusual, offbeat counter-culture groups.
 You love the theatre.
 Your personal style is eccentric; you often wear clothing that doesn’t match.
 Large patterns and t-shirts with political commentary on the front are your style choice.
 You like to make a statement.

 Performers are the strongest personality within the Psycho-Geometrics System!
 People are constantly intimidated by them as they seem to “have it all.”
 They are both smart and bright (left and right brained), and they are able to process the minute details AND to transfer them to the “big picture”.
 They are quickly decisive, determined, intuitive and confident.

-They need to be in a leadership position, and they will always have problems working for someone else!
+A performer needs to be in a leadership position, and they will always have problems working for someone else!
 They are extremely honest and outspoken and pride themselves on “telling it like it is!” .
-They are natural entrepreneurs – they establish very high goals and need constant challenge.
+As natural entrepreneurs, they establish very high goals and need constant challenge.
 They are likely to fail many times in life, but they have the tenacity to start over.

 Performers have the potential to be highly successful but may win and lose a fortune overnight.
 They are a hard driver with incredible stamina – very few others can keep up with them.
-They become bored very quickly and need constant stimulation in both their personal and professional life.
+However, they become bored very quickly and need constant stimulation in both their personal and professional life.
 They are highly competitive and a sore loser.
-They like the adage: “I don’t get mad, I get even.”
+This type of creative likes the adage: “I don’t get mad, I get even.”

 Performers like status symbols which demonstrate their success in life.
 They always have the “latest”, cutting-edge wardrobe, office decor, and executive “toys”.
 Secretly their tastes lean to the weird.